sweetbbak/sweetbbak.github.io/content/post/your-cli-sucks/index.md

   are incredibly simple to do in most langauges, manually or with a library.

-- endless walls of plain white text. (looking at you `apt`) it is $CURRENT_YEAR, use some effing ansi colors...
+- endless walls of plain white text. (looking at you `apt`) it is $CURRENT_YEAR, use some effing _ansi colors_...
 There are a large amount of amazing libraries that will completely handle this for you and all the things you need to watch out for like:

   - respecting the $NO_COLOR environment variable standard for environments that don't allow for color or user preference